uberflip-kumaran/LearnPHP/readme.md

 <!-- tocstop -->

 ## Running PHP in VS Code:
-Install Code Runner Extension.
-Code Runner is a vscode extension that can execute PHP scripts.
-It's easy to use and doesn't require any additional configuration.

 ```
 brew --version
 brew install php
 php --version
 ```
+Running PHP in VSCode
+Install Code Runner Extension.
+Code Runner is a vscode extension that can execute PHP scripts.
+It's easy to use and doesn't require any additional configuration.
 ###